zlcrrrr/DHFR_MD_QMMM/README.md

 ./submit_all.sh # submit QM/MM calculation jobs to Slurm.
 ```

 Finally, extract the calculated chemical shifts.
-Results are in ./results/
+Results are in a folder ./sh/results/
 ```
 ./extract_shifts.sh
 ```